skoumo01/data-science-project/README.md

 # data-science-project
-This is the code from the Data Science project I had to do for a Coursera course some years ago.
+This is the code from an introductory Data Science project I had to do for a Coursera course some years ago.